Making the UK greener, one house at a time

 Mass-producing perovskite solar cells

 The best lab cell efficiency at present has reached 20%.
 However, making these cells efficient in mass production will require more years for perfection.
 This is because making a more significant number of cells with consistent quality is more complex than manufacturing a small quantity in the lab.
-It is predicted that the emergence of mass production of perovskite solar cells will be in the next couple of years, with the focus set on 2017.
+The mass production of perovskite solar cells is predicted to emerge in the next couple of years, with the focus set on mass production.

 One aspect to consider is the emergence of competition between the perovskite solar cell developers, who will have to compete in the price and efficiency of their products.
 More so than this, they must prove that their cells can last as long as the presently commercialised silicon cells.
-They are expected to produce 80% of what they could generate optimally after 25 years.
+Experts predict companies will begin mass-producing perovskite solar cells within the next few years, focusing on scaling up production.
 Such obstacles require time, especially since silicon technology is relatively new and not entirely accepted worldwide.

 Applications of perovskite solar cells